Ramin Djawadi: Career

 He received a third Grammy Award nomination for his work in season 8 of Game of Thrones, in the Best Score Soundtrack for Visual Media category.

 Djawadi composed the score for the 2021 Marvel Studios film Eternals, which marked his return to the Marvel Cinematic Universe (MCU) since 2008's Iron Man.
 Djawadi composed music for the trailer of Magic: The Gathering: Theros Beyond Death, a card game.
 Djawadi co-composed music with Brandon Campbell for the second episode of Apple TV+'s series Amazing Stories titled "The Heat".
 He composed music for the Disney+'s nature documentary film Elephant.
 Djawadi composed the score for Lisa Joy's feature film debut Reminiscence.
 He also co-composed the music for the Amazon Game's New World with Brandon Campbell.

 He scored the music for Ruben Fleischer's Uncharted based on the videogame franchise of same name.
 He reunited with Game Of Thrones creator D.B Weiss and Tom Morello, scoring the Netflix film, Metal Lords, directed by Peter Solliet.
 He scored Sony's The Man from Toronto, directed by Patrick Hughes and the Game of Thrones prequel series, House of the Dragon.

 In 2023, he composed the music for the first season of American series 3 Body Problem, which premiered on Netflix on 21 March 2024.
 The accompanying soundtrack, titled 3 Body Problem (Soundtrack from the Netflix Series), was released on Apple Music on 15 March 2024, and subsequently on YouTube Music under the same name in March 2024.
 Djawadi re-teamed with Person of Interest and Westworld creators, Jonathan Nolan and Lisa Joy for Fallout, Amazon Prime's adaptation of Bethesda Studio's famous video game franchise.

+He was honored with BMI Icon Award at the 40th BMI Film, TV and Visual Media Awards in 2024 for his “memorable scores and themes inspiring future generations of composers,” BMI president-CEO Mike O'Neill said in presenting the award.

 In 2025, Djawadi scored Pixar's Win or Lose, with the duo, CAMPFIRE, writing all the original songs for the show based on Djawadi's themes.